MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-profile-hololens.md

 # Use WDAC and Windows PowerShell to allow or blocks apps on HoloLens 2 devices with Microsoft Intune

-To allow or block specific apps from running on Microsoft HoloLens 2 devices, use a custom configuration profile in Intune.

-Microsoft HoloLens 2 devices support the [Windows Defender Application Control (WDAC) CSP](https://docs.microsoft.com/windows/client-management/mdm/applicationcontrol-csp).
-This WDAC CSP replaces the [AppLocker CSP](https://docs.microsoft.com/windows/client-management/mdm/applocker-csp), and is based on the [Windows Defender Application Control (WDAC) feature](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control).
-You can also [use multiple WDAC policies](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/deploy-multiple-windows-defender-application-control-policies).
+Microsoft HoloLens 2 devices support the [Windows Defender Application Control (WDAC) CSP](https://docs.microsoft.com/windows/client-management/mdm/applicationcontrol-csp), which replaces the [AppLocker CSP](https://docs.microsoft.com/windows/client-management/mdm/applocker-csp).

-In Intune, using a custom profile is the only way to allow or prevent apps from opening on HoloLens 2 devices.
+Using Windows PowerShell and Microsoft Intune, you can use the WDAC CSP to allow or block specific apps from opening on Microsoft HoloLens 2 devices.
+For example, you may want to allow or prevent the Cortana app from opening on HoloLens 2 devices in your organization.

 This feature applies to:

 - HoloLens 2 devices running Windows Holographic for Business

+The WDAC CSP is based on the [Windows Defender Application Control (WDAC) feature](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/windows-defender-application-control).
+You can also [use multiple WDAC policies](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-application-control/deploy-multiple-windows-defender-application-control-policies).

 This article shows you how to:

-1. Using Windows PowerShell, create WDAC policies.
+1. Use Windows PowerShell to create WDAC policies.
-2. Using Windows PowerShell, convert the WDAC policy rules to XML, update the XML, and then convert the XML to a binary file.
+2. Use Windows PowerShell to convert the WDAC policy rules to XML, update the XML, and then convert the XML to a binary file.
-3. In Microsoft Intune, apply the WDAC policy using a [custom device configuration profile](custom-settings-windows-10.md).
+3. In Microsoft Intune, create a [custom device configuration profile](custom-settings-windows-holographic.md), add this WDAC policy binary file, and apply the policy to your HoloLens 2 devices.

+In Intune, you must create a custom configuration profile to use the Windows Defender Application Control (WDAC) CSP.

 Use the steps in this article as a template to allow or deny specific apps from opening on HoloLens 2 devices.